LouisDesdoigts/dLux/docs/index.md

 ]
 ```

-This list of layers can then be turned into an optical system -> `OpticalSystem(layers)`.
+This list of layers can then be turned into an optical system by calling `OpticalSystem(layers)`.
 We now have a fully differentiable optical model!